BitBurst-GmbH/bitlabs-unity/Assets/BitLabs/README.md

 # Welcome to BitLabs for Unity.

 Official Unity Asset for BitBurst's BitLabs.
-We have an example scene with Example.cs script that can be used as reference on how to integrate this SDK.
+We have an demo scene with Demo.cs script that can be used as reference on how to integrate this SDK.

 # Usage